drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 ---
 layout: post
 title: "NIH: Reinventing the wheel is immoral"
 excerpt: "The Not Invented Here syndrome is a disease for the software industry.
-Learn how to spot it and eliminate it."
+Learn how to spot it and prevent it."
 permalink: /not-invented-here
 comments: true
 categories: blog